damidaramola/canvas-corner/README.md

 11. Add the below variables to the list

-    * Database URL will be added automaticaly
+    * Database URL will be added automatically
     * Secret_key - This is your djnago secret key (keep it safe!)
     * Cloudinary URL can be obtained from [cloudinary](https://cloudinary.com/) follow the steps on the website to register.
 Follow the instructions on the website.